cosbi-research/beesl/README.md

 # Configuration and formats

-## Standard token-level data format
+## BeeSL data format

 Biomedical events are defined using the standard [BioNLP standoff format](http://2011.bionlp-st.org/home/file-formats).
 To encode biomedical events from the BioNLP standoff format into sequences of labels for BeeSL, run the following:
 ```
 python bioscripts/preprocess.py --corpus $CORPUS_FOLDER --masking $MASKING
 ```
 - `$CORPUS_FOLDER`: the folder name in `$BEESL_DIR/data/corpora/` containing biomedical events in the standard BioNLP standoff format
-  - e.g., `GE11` you just downloaded, or your standard BioNLP standoff formatted corpus
+  + e.g., `GE11` you just downloaded, or your standard BioNLP standoff formatted corpus
 - `$MASKING`: the masking of entity.
 You need to run for both `no` and `type` values
-  - `type` means masking the token with the entity type text placeholder (to avoid overfitting to words during training), whereas `no` is used during evaluation only (to ensure the correct evaluation of entity arguments)
+  + `type` means masking the token with the entity type text placeholder (to avoid overfitting to words during training)

-### Details on the BeeSL format
+  + `no` is used during evaluation only (to ensure the correct evaluation of entity arguments)

-The token-level file format has the following shape, where each sentence has an header `doc_id = $DOC_ID` indicating the document id, and all its tokens are on new lines (with token information on columns, described below).
-Finally, an empty newline follows the last token (see this [token-level file example](data/GE11/masked/test.mt.1) for more information):
+The BeeSL token-level file format encodes each sentence with an header `doc_id = $DOC_ID` denoting the document id.
+Note that senteces can be at most 768 tokes long as per BERT model input.
+All the tokens are then placed one per line.
+Finally, an empty line follows the last token.
+The full specification follows:
 ```
 # doc_id = $DOC_ID
 $TOKEN_TEXT	$START-$END	$ID	$ENTITY_TYPE	$EXTRA	$EXTRA	$LABEL(1)	...	$LABEL(n)